Education in Ghana: Secondary education

-Students who pass the BECE can proceed into secondary education, studying either academic or vocational programmes.

 For academic education, students enter senior high school (SHS).
 The SHS curriculum is composed of core subjects, completed by elective subjects (chosen by the students).
 The core subjects are English language, mathematics, integrated science (including science, ICT and environmental studies) and social studies (economics, geography, history and government).
 The students then choose three or four elective subjects from five available programmes: agricultural, arts or science, business, vocational and technical programmes.

-This curriculum lasts three years, as a result of numerous reforms: it was extended to four years in 2007 then reverted to three years in 2009.
-The length of the SHS is still a disputed question.
+This curriculum lasts three years, as a result of reforms: it was extended to four years in 2007 then reverted to three years in 2009.
+The length of the SHS is a disputed question.

 The SHS ends on a final exam called the West African Senior School Certificate Examination (WASSCE), formerly called the Senior Secondary School Certificate (SSSC) before 2007.
 An SHS ranking is established every year by the Statistics, Research, Information, Management and Public Relations (SRIMPR) division of the Ministry of Education, based on the WASSCE results.

 Vocation and technical education (also called "TVET") takes different forms.
 Students wishing to pursue vocational education have two options: entering SHS and taking vocational programmes as electives, or joining a technical and vocational institute (TVI).
 SHS students follow the usual SHS three-year curriculum.
 They can then – following sufficient WASSCE results – join a university or polytechnic programme.
 TVI students usually follow a four-year curriculum, divided into two cycles of two years, leading to awards from City & Guilds, the Royal Society of Arts or the West African Examinations Council.
 They can then pursue a polytechnic programme.

-The state of vocational education in Ghana remains obscure: 90% of vocational education is still informal, taking the form of apprenticeship.
-The offer of formal vocational programmes within the private sector is also hard to define and the Ministry of Education recognizes its incapacity to provide public vocational programmes.
-Many ministries have their own programmes.
+The state of vocational education in Ghana remains somewhat obscure: 90% of vocational education is still informal, taking the form of apprenticeship.
+The offer of formal vocational programmes within the private sector is "hard to define" and the Ministry of Education recognizes its incapacity to provide public vocational programmes.
+Some ministries have their own programmes.

-Several international schools exist in Ghana, including the Takoradi International School, Galaxy International School, The Roman Ridge School, Ghana International School, Lincoln Community School, Faith Montessori School, American International School, Association International School, New Nation School, SOS Hermann Gmeiner International College and International Community School.
+Some international schools exist in Ghana, including the Takoradi International School, Galaxy International School, The Roman Ridge School, Ghana International School, Lincoln Community School, Faith Montessori School, American International School, Association International School, New Nation School, SOS Hermann Gmeiner International College and International Community School.
 These offer the International Baccalaureat, Advanced Level General Certificate of Education and the International General Certificate of Secondary Education (IGCSE).